 We are the data controller of personal information about you.
 We are the College.
 Our address is: Wakefield City Campus, Margaret Street, Wakefield WF1 2DH.
 Our Data Protection Officer is Sam Cremore.
 If you have any questions about this policy or the ways in which we use your personal information, please contact our Data Protection Officer at email@example.com.

 This privacy notice has been prepared in accordance with the General Data Protection Regulation (EU) 2016/679 (“GDPR”) and the Data Protection Act 2018.

 This notice sets out how we use your personal information during your time as a Governor of the College and in particular:

-- how we transfer your personal information outside of Europe; and
+- How we transfer your personal information outside of Europe.

 The information that you give us

 We will collect personal information from you when you apply for the role of Governor.
-This will include your: full name; previous name(s); address; phone numbers; email address; date of birth; marital status; current and past employment details including employer name, job title, start and end dates, reason for leaving and responsibilities; education and professional development details; qualifications; National Insurance Number; whether you are related to any personnel or students of the College or Governing Body; references; special arrangement details for interview; criminal record details; details of any disciplinary proceedings; and disqualifications.
+This will include your: full name; previous name(s); address; phone numbers; email address; date of birth; marital status; current and past employment details including employer name, job title, start and end dates, reason for leaving and responsibilities; education and professional development details; qualifications; National Insurance Number; whether you are related to any personnel or students of the College or Governing Body; references; special arrangement details for interview; criminal record details; details of any disciplinary proceedings; disqualifications; and equality and diversity information.